-Currently at United Shore as a Junior Developer, Samantha Mazzola enrolled in Grand Circus after working in the marketing field.
+Currently at United Shore as a Software Developer I, Samantha Mazzola enrolled in Grand Circus after working in the marketing field.
 Samantha has a bright and infectious warm personality, which made her stand out at Grand Circus, even earning her the DEVELOP(her) scholarship.
 Samantha encountered and overcame many obstacles during bootcamp, through her perseverance and willingness to learn.
 Samantha is passionate, focused, warm and a pleasure to have in the GC community.
 We’re excited to share her story with you!

 Meet Samantha, Digital Marketer Turned Developer

 What were you doing before your Grand Circus Bootcamp?